leo2105/leo2105.github.io/README.md

 Discussion about Gary's match against Deep Blue and his thoughts on the future of AI in the world of chess between Gary Kasparov and DeepMind's CEO Demis Hassabis [Gary Kasparov: "Deep Thinking"  Talks at Google](https://www.youtube.com/watch?v=zhkTHkIZJEc).

+### June 24 & 25, 2017

+Dynamic Compare and Balance algorithm for Load Balancing.
+The best approach to take it is doing Cloud Computing.